nicktodd/spring-course/docs/AddingSomeTests.md

 These annotations will set up an in memory database since we don't want to test with the actual database - remember we are only testing the integration between the two classes.
 We then specify the config class which is our spring boot application config, and the finally we specify an alternative application.properties files to use.
 This is stop swagger breaking our tests!

 3. Now we can inject a special three beans into our test:
-   1. A spring class called a TestEntityManager.
+   1. A spring class called a `TestEntityManager`.
 We need this to put some test data into our project.
-   2. The CompactDiscRepository so we can test it works with the service layer
+   2. The `CompactDiscRepository` so we can test it works with the service layer
-   3. The CompactDiscService object which will have the repository injected which will in turn use the in memory database
+   3. The `CompactDiscService` object which will have the repository injected which will in turn use the in memory database
-   4. The CompactDiscController.
+   4. The `CompactDiscController`.
 We can also test this class if we want to.

 ```
     @Autowired